 - Full root access

-www.bluehost.com is a well-known VPS web hosting provider and a popular choice for VPS hosting.
-They offer a variety of VPS plans suitable for virtually any website that needs a VPS.
-They also offers decent performance that comes packed with numerous features & add-ons.
-Their standard VPS plans start at a midrange price, although their new WordPress plans (not advertised under their VPS section) are even more affordable.
+Bluehost is another well-known web hosting provider and a popular choice for VPS web hosting.
+A sister company to HostGator (both EIG owned), Bluehost offers a variety of VPS plans suitable for virtually any website.
+They also offer WordPress specific VPS plans that are better optimized for WordPress.
+All their plans offer solid performance that comes packed with numerous features & add-ons.
+Their standard VPS plans are very affordably priced (currently starting at $18.99/mo) with their WordPress specific VPS plans starting at $1 more.
 Furthermore, a revamped user interface and great customer support make Bluehost a safe choice for a wide target audience… Read our full review

 - Fully managed VPS